Analyzing Dominance Move (MIP-DoM) Indicator for Multi- and Many-objective Optimization: Introduction

 Quality indicators are suitable for situations when we need to compare two or more trade-off solution sets \cite{ecki-perf}.
 They have been used to compare the outcomes of multi-objective algorithms quantitatively.
 In a recent paper \cite{Li:2019:QES:3320149.3300148}, 100 quality indicators were discussed considering some state-of-the-art indicators focusing on which quality aspects these indicators have, as well as their strengths and weaknesses.

 In \cite{DBLP:journals/corr/LiY17a}, a new quality measure, called dominance move (DoM), was proposed.
 This measure is able to capture different aspects of a solution set's quality, such as spread, uniformity, and cardinality.
 Moreover, the indicator is also Pareto compliant \cite{ecki-perf}, meaning that a move from a set to another completely dominated set will have a smaller indicator value than the other way around.
-The DoM measures the minimum `effort' that one solution set has to make in trying to weakly dominate the second set, more specifically the absolute sum of the movements (i.e., Minkowski distance) in objective directions needed to make the first set weakly dominant.
+The DoM measures the minimum `effort' that one solution set has to make to all elements of a second set are dominated or become identical to at least one element of the first set, more specifically the absolute sum of the movements (i.e., Minkowski distance) in objective directions needed to make the above-mentioned moves happen.

+DoM does not require any pre-defined set of points, such as a reference point or a reference set.
+It does not demand any normalization of the objective functions, and it is not affected by dominance resistant solutions.
+DoM takes advantage of all available information, unlike the $\epsilon$-indicator which uses information from one particular solution in the set.
 Authors to the original study presented an exact approach to calculate DoM for the bi-objective case.
-Despite the low computational cost in the bi-objective case, the exact DoM computational approach cannot be applied directly or extended easily to problems with three or more objectives.
+Despite the low computational cost in the bi-objective case, the exact DoM computational approach cannot be applied directly or extended to problems with three or more objectives.

+Although DoM presents good quality aspects as an indicator, its calculation for problems having three or more objective functions is unknown so far \cite{Li2015, Li2015Thesis, Li:2019:QES:3320149.3300148}.
+Its application to bi-objective problems only limits its spread into the research area.

 In \cite{lopes2020assignment}, as an attempt to circumvent the bi-objective limitation, authors proposed an assignment problem formulation to calculate the DoM in problems with three or more objective functions.
 They carried out preliminary experiments using problems with three objectives.
-Results showed that the assignment formulation for DoM is valid and correct, but the cardinality of the solution sets imposed a handicap in preventing its use in solutions sets with more than 20 solution candidates.
+Results showed that the assignment formulation for DoM is valid, but the cardinality of the solution sets imposed a handicap in preventing its use in solutions sets with more than 20 solution candidates. {{In this paper, we facilitate DoM computation with a mixed-integer linear programming (MIP) formulation for its application to a large solution set and also evaluate MIP-DoM procedure in a comprehensive manner.}}